Traditional Chinese medicine: Safety

-Substances known to be potentially dangerous include Aconitum, secretions from the Asiatic toad, powdered centipede, the Chinese beetle (Mylabris phalerata), certain fungi, Aristolochia, arsenic sulfide (realgar), mercury sulfide, and cinnabar.
+Substances known to be potentially dangerous include Aconitum, secretions from the Asiatic toad, powdered centipede, the Chinese beetle (Mylabris phalerata), certain fungi, Aristolochia (which is known to cause cancer). arsenic sulfide (realgar), mercury sulfide, and cinnabar.
 Asbestos ore (Actinolite, Yang Qi Shi, 阳起石) is used to treat impotence in TCM.
 Due to galena's (litharge, lead(II) oxide) high lead content, it is known to be toxic.
 Lead, mercury, arsenic, copper, cadmium, and thallium have been detected in TCM products sold in the U.S. and China.

 To avoid its toxic adverse effects Xanthium sibiricum must be processed.
 Hepatotoxicity has been reported with products containing Reynoutria multiflora (synonym Polygonum multiflorum), glycyrrhizin, Senecio and Symphytum.
-The herbs indicated as being hepatotoxic included Dictamnus dasycarpus, Astragalus membranaceous, and Paeonia lactiflora.
+The herbs indicated as being hepatotoxic included Dictamnus dasycarpus, Astragalus membranaceus, and Paeonia lactiflora.
 Contrary to popular belief, Ganoderma lucidum mushroom extract, as an adjuvant for cancer immunotherapy, appears to have the potential for toxicity.
 A 2013 review suggested that although the antimalarial herb Artemisia annua may not cause hepatotoxicity, haematotoxicity, or hyperlipidemia, it should be used cautiously during pregnancy due to a potential risk of embryotoxicity at a high dose.

 However, many adverse reactions are due to misuse or abuse of Chinese medicine.
 For example, the misuse of the dietary supplement Ephedra (containing ephedrine) can lead to adverse events including gastrointestinal problems as well as sudden death from cardiomyopathy.
 Products adulterated with pharmaceuticals for weight loss or erectile dysfunction are one of the main concerns.
 Chinese herbal medicine has been a major cause of acute liver failure in China.

-The harvesting of Guano from bat caves (Ye Ming Sha) brings workers into close contact with these animals, increasing the risk of zoonosis.
+The harvesting of guano from bat caves (yemingsha) brings workers into close contact with these animals, increasing the risk of zoonosis.
 The Chinese virologist Shi Zhengli has identified dozens of SARS-like coronaviruses in samples of bat droppings.